emptyport/michaelporterdev/content/work/arbootcamp.md

 ## What can be improved

-My h1 tag on the main page gets cutoff on actual mobile devices (on my laptop in mobile view it was always fine) so I need to get that figured out.
-There's also a bit of duplication in the various layout files, I could probably consolidate most of it.
+There's a bit of duplication in the various layout files, I could probably consolidate most of it.